loky-to/recipe-generation-app/README.md

 - **Animated Loader for Feedback**
   Integrated a Lottie animation to show users that a recipe is being generated.
 The original design had no visual loading indicator, which could leave users confused during longer waits.

+- **Responsive Design**
+  Made the page fully responsive across different devices and screen sizes for improved accessibility and usability.
 ---

 ## **🛠 Tech Stack**